Eyevinn/node-srt/README.md

 ```

 ### Readable Stream
-A custom readable stream API is also available, example:
+A custom readable stream API is also available, example (in listener mode):

 ```
 const fs = require('fs');